awanthairushan/library-app-individual/README.md

 ![image](https://github.com/awanthairushan/Library_app_individual/assets/67237098/a3506fb4-f35e-4028-a551-6ecae5a8ef72)

-## What is the Library Application ?
+## What is the Library Application?

 Library application is a software program designed to help users manage a library's collection of books.
 It is a web-based application built using the React library that provides users with a user-friendly interface to manage a library's collection of books and authors.